 ❡ Little lessons: “Did you know that many of the artistic and cultural styles we think of as characteristically Japanese originated during the ‘Edo Period’ from the 1600s to the early 1800s, when Japan cut itself off from trade with the rest of the world?”
 Your River Houses history encyclopedia will tell you more on pages 242–243 (riverhouses.org/books).

 Monday (January 22nd) is our weekly Museums & Monuments Day — take a few minutes to explore a new place and broaden your homeschooling horizons.
 Since Illinois is our state-of-the-week, we’re going to pay a virtual visit to the Field Museum in Chicago, one of the world’s great natural history museums.

-On January 12th (Friday) we’ll take some Friday Nature Notes.
+On Friday (January 26th) we’ll take some Friday Field & Nature Notes.

-¶ Toasts are a fun tradition for your family table.
-We offer one each week—you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To variety in toasting!”).
+❡ Toasts are a fun tradition for your family table.
+We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To variety in toasting!”).
 Our current examples are adapted from two old collections: Marchant’s “Toasts and sentiments” (1888) and the anonymous Social and Convivial Toast-Master (1841).
-What did you toast this week?
+What will you toast this week?

 Everything flows: Our Weekly World River is the Ara or Arakawa River of Japan, the principal river of the city of Tokyo.
 You can find it on plate 91 in your River Houses atlas (riverhouses.org/books), but just barely.
 Because Japan is a mountainous island nation, it doesn’t have large river basins as continental landmasses do.
 You can learn more about the current state of the Arakawa in this fine article from the Japan Times newspaper.